ezsystems/ezplatform/README.md

 #### Install eZ Platform _(clean distribution)_

-Assuming you have prerequisites sorted out, including [Composer](https://doc.ezplatform.com/en/latest/getting_started/about_composer/) and Git, you can get eZ Platform up and running with the following commands in your terminal:
+Assuming you have prerequisites sorted out, you can get eZ Platform up and running with the following commands in your terminal:

 ``` bash
 composer create-project --keep-vcs ezsystems/ezplatform ezplatform ^2
 cd ezplatform
 ```

+_Note: If  composer is installed localy instead of globally, the first command will start with `php composer.phar`._

 During the installation process you will be asked to input things like database host name, login, password, etc.
 They will be placed in `<ezplatform>/app/config/parameters.yml`.

 Next you will receive instructions on how to install data into the database, and how to run a simplified dev server using the `bin/console server:run` command.
-For a more complete and better performing setup using Apache or Nginx, read up on how to [install eZ Platform manually](https://doc.ezplatform.com/en/latest/getting_started/install_manually/).
+_Tip: For a more complete and better performing setup using Apache or Nginx, read up on how to [install eZ Platform manually](https://doc.ezplatform.com/en/latest/getting_started/install_manually/)._

 ## Issue tracker
 Submitting bugs, improvements and stories is possible on https://jira.ez.no/browse/EZP.